resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 _What on earth is X11 forwarding?_, I hear you ask.

-X-Windows is the name of the presentation system used on the NeCTAR servers.
+X-Windows is the name of the presentation system used on the Research Cloud servers.
 One of the cool things about it is that it allows an application to run on one machine, and the applications graphical user interface to appear on another.
 Here the X refers to X-Windows.
 11 refers to the version of X windows.
 X11 forwarding simply means that `ssh` will allow the X11 software installed on your local machine to render the graphical application being run on the remote machine.